nanoservicesforge/docs/docs-app/docs/docs/building/core.md

 }
 ```

-Seeing as the functions are public, another program can compile the `core` as a dependency and directly call these functions.
-To see this in action,
+Seeing as the functions are public, another program can reference the `core` as a dependency and then directly call these functions.
-we can move onto the servers.
+To see this in action, we can move onto the servers.